GoteoFoundation/v4/README.md

 # The v4 API
 This repository holds the code for the Goteo **v4** API.

+> **NOTE**: Review the trusted certificates by OpenSSL.
+See: https://github.com/GoteoFoundation/v4/issues/43

 ## Installation
 This application requires [Docker](https://docs.docker.com/get-docker/) and the [Docker Compose](https://docs.docker.com/compose/install/) plugin.